georg-wolflein/tsl8/README.md

 tsl8
 ====

-*tsl8*, pronounced "tesselate" is a parallelised solution for reading whole slide images (WSIs), splitting them into background patches, and rejecting background tiles.
+*tsl8*, pronounced "tesselate" is a parallelised solution for reading whole slide images (WSIs), splitting them into non-overlapping patches/tiles, and rejecting background tiles.

 # Installation
 ```